-This variant has steel front wings - the headlamps are fixed on the wings.
+This prototype has steel front wings - the headlamps are fixed on the wings.

 P.O.
 ENGINEERING DEPT.

 Situated behind the driver and let into the top portion of the wire mesh screen is a two-compartment locker equipped with sliding doors.
 One compartment is intended for personal effects and the other, together with a wire mesh container mounted adjacent to the table, for E.I.s., books, papers, etc.

 This article describes a new 10-cwt.
 Utility vehicle for use on external construction work in circumstances where the standard 1-ton Utility vehicle is unnecessarily large (see picture below).
 The new vehicle is a Morris Commercial "J" type as used in the postal fleet, but modified to meet engineering requirements.
 Introduction.
 THE present standard l-ton Utility vehicle was introduced as a result of a recommendation of the Committee on Engineering Transport Efficiency in 1935.
 The recommendation was to abandon the then existing 1-ton General Utility vehicle, and to incorporate some of its features in the 1-ton Jointer's vehicle which would then serve as standard for 2-men or 3-men working parties including jointers.
 At the same time the 15-cwt.
 Jointer's van, the 15-cwt.
 Fitter's van and the 10-cwt.
 Trojan van were withdrawn from engineering use; thus five individual types of vehicle were merged into one.